 Generating leads from your website takes more effort than just plugging in the “right keywords” to your content.
 You have to be sure to do your research on who will be using your website, what “paths” they are likely to take on your site, and what it will take for someone to submit their information to you.

 Also, be careful when someone mentions the “right keywords.”
-Which leads us into the next red flag comment…
+This leads us into the next red flag comment…

 There are basically two schools of thought on SEO.
 There are the diehards that only optimize for SEO; and also the ones that completely disregard the principles because they want to be “authentic.”